The Interactive Judicial Training Report

 Introduction

-This interactive European Judicial Training report contains judicial training data in respect of EU law since 2011 and outlines the progress towards the objectives set by the European Judicial Training Strategy for 2021-2024.
+This interactive European Judicial Training Report summarises the achievements of the objectives set by the European Judicial Training Strategy for 2021-2024.

 Highlights